- Build a business intelligence report based on multiple data sources

 To learn more, read about how to use indirect data sources to build an intelligence report.

-Goal mapping helps you align your campaigns and experiments with the company's goals.
-Add your goal tree to your intelligence report to focus ideation on KPIs adn leading indicators that you're optimizing for.
+Goal mapping helps you align your campaigns and experiments with your company's goals.
+Add your goal tree to your intelligence report to focus ideation metrics that matter.
+To learn more, read about building a goal map.

 Review at a regular cadence

 Prepare your business intelligence report so it's ready for review at major team planning and decision-making sessions.
 Do this bi-weekly, quarterly, or monthly, depending on how often your team meets for ideation.

 Focus on stories and insights

 To get the most out of your report, fill it with it with meaningful insights and data that has a story to tell about your visitors.
 An intelligence review should feed your team's creative process; use it to bridge the gap between raw data and a well-designed hypothesis.